Bilingual Education Information

 - Alternative Option - Grade of C+ or better in both ENGL 101 and MATH 102 or MATH 111 AND the grades are within the previous 10 years

 - For elementary/special education applicants: successful completion (grade of C+ or better) or current enrollment in EDU 100, EDU 200, EDU 210, EDU 211, and EDU 212 at the time of application.
+EDU 101 is required for special education applicants, and EDU 215 is required for elementary education applicants in addition to the above courses.

 - For secondary applicants: successful completion (grade of C+ or better) or current enrollment in EDU 100, EDU 200, and EDU 211 at the time of application.